 #room:example.comthat can be used to link to it from other chats, using

 #.
 It maybe beneficial to choose a simpler name here, allowing the room name to be more descriptive.
 Do note some characters are not allowed, such as spaces,

 - Advanced - Block anyone not part of homeserver: Enabling this prevent users from other homeservers from joining the room.

 1 Whilst you can enable encryption for a public room via the room settings after creation it's not recommended to add encryption to public rooms.
 Anyone can find and join public rooms, so anyone can read messages in them.
 You'll get none of the benefits of encryption, and you won't be able to turn it off later.
 Encrypting messages in a public room will make receiving and sending messages slower.

 Now you've created a room, try the next in the Matrix Rooms: Getting Started series, Getting Started: Using a Room

 Managing A Room

-To learn more about managing a room check our series of docs on the subject, starting with Managing a Room: Room Info.
+To learn more about managing a room, try our Matrix Rooms: Managing a Room series, starting with Managing a Room: Room Info.